-We express serious concern at the killing of Mr. Iman, and call upon the authorities to initiate an immediate, independent and thorough investigation and to bring the perpetrator(s) to justice in accordance with Somalia's obligations under international human rights law.
-We express further concern at the large number of arrests and convictions of journalists that have taken place in the country on legal basis that is incompatible with international standards on the right to freedom of expression.
+We express concern at the arrests and convictions of journalists, as well as interference with the independence of the media, as they are incompatible with international standards on the right to freedom of expression.
 We express concern that these arrests and convictions in addition to violating the right of individuals, are damaging to independent reporting and to the public's right to information.